SM Spirituality Media

 What the word names

-Nirvāṇa is built from the Sanskrit verb to blow — and the prefix nir-out, away.
-The root image is the going-out of a flame, the way a candle is blown out and ceases to burn.
-The metaphor is precise rather than poetic.
-What is being extinguished, in classical Buddhist analysis, is not the person but the three fires (Pāli aggi) that the early texts treat as the actual substance of suffering: rāga (greed), dveṣa (hatred), and moha (delusion).
-When these three burn down, the *dukkha* whose third Noble Truth they cause comes to its end.
-Nirvāṇa is the third Noble Truth — the cessation, the going-out — and the Eightfold Path that follows it is a description of the conditions under which the burning ceases.
+Nirvāṇa is built from the Sanskrit verb (to blow) and the prefix nir- (out, away).
+The root image is a candle going out: not destroyed, but no longer burning.
+What is extinguished, in classical Buddhist§ analysis, is not the person but the three fires whose fuel is craving.
+Nirvāṇa is the third Noble Truth, the cessation.
+The Eightfold Path that follows it describes the conditions under which the burning ceases.

 Two presentations

-The classical literature distinguishes nirvāṇa with remaindersopadhiśeṣa-nibbāna — from nirvāṇa without remainderanupadhiśeṣa-nibbāna.
+The classical literature distinguishes nirvāṇa with remainder (sopadhiśeṣa-nibbāna) from nirvāṇa without remainder (anupadhiśeṣa-nibbāna).
 The first names the condition of an awakened being still alive: the fires have gone out, but the body and its conditioned habits remain.
-The second names what happens at the death of such a being, when even the residual conditioning of the body-mind is no longer sustained.
-The Buddha at his death is conventionally described as entering parinibbānacomplete blowing out — a final cessation.
-Whether this final cessation is annihilation, persistence, both, or neither is one of the questions the Buddha consistently refused to answer; the avyākataundeclared — questions are listed across the suttas precisely because their answer would require a frame the recognition is supposed to render unnecessary.
+The second names what happens at the death of such a being, when even the residual conditioning is no longer sustained.
+The Buddha at his death is described as entering parinibbāna, complete blowing out, a final cessation.
+Whether this final cessation is annihilation, persistence, both, or neither is one of the questions the Buddha consistently refused to answer.
+The avyākata, or undeclared, questions appear across the suttas precisely because their answer would require a frame the recognition is supposed to render unnecessary.

 Nirvāṇa and saṃsāra

-The single most consequential reframing came in the Mahāyāna period, around the second century CE.
-Nāgārjuna's Mūlamadhyamakakārikā contains the line that has organised much of subsequent East Asian Buddhist thought: there is no distinction whatever between [saṃsāra](lexicon:samsara) and nirvāṇa.
-The argument is that since both are empty of inherent self-existence, neither can stand as a fixed thing over against the other.
-Saṃsāra is nirvāṇa misperceived; nirvāṇa is saṃsāra seen through.
-The earlier Theravāda framing — two distinct conditions, one reached by escaping the other — is preserved in later traditions as a teaching about the practical work, while the Mahāyāna framing operates at the level of what is recognised when the work has been done.
-The two presentations do not contradict each other if read carefully.
+The single most consequential reframing came in the Mahāyāna§ period, around the second century CE.
+Nāgārjuna§'s Mūlamadhyamakakārikā contains the line that has organised much of subsequent East Asian Buddhist thought: there is no distinction whatever between saṃsāra§ and nirvāṇa.
+The argument is that since both are empty§ of inherent self-existence, neither can stand as a fixed thing over against the other.
+Saṃsāra is nirvāṇa misperceived.
+Nirvāṇa is saṃsāra seen through.
+The earlier Theravāda§ framing treats the two as distinct conditions, one reached by escaping the other.
+The Mahāyāna framing operates at the level of what is recognised when the work has been done.
+The two presentations do not contradict each other.
 They sit at different levels of the analysis.

 In the index

-Nirvāṇa runs across the Buddhist materials in the corpus, though the term itself is used sparingly — most contemporary teachers prefer the practical vocabulary of cessation, ease, freedom from grasping.
-Tara Brach and Jack Kornfield's *Power of Awareness* opens the door from the Theravāda side; the cessation pointed at is the going-out of the reactive grip, encountered in vipassanā practice as something that begins to happen on its own when impermanence is seen clearly.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion work from the Vajrayāna sub-current of Mahāyāna; the groundlessness that appears when the ordinary scaffolding of identity gives way is treated, in this stream, as the texture of nirvāṇa meeting saṃsāra without preference for either.
-Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness is the most direct contemporary articulation of the Mahāyāna inversion: cessation is not somewhere else, and the sheet of paper carefully looked at already contains it.
+Nirvāṇa runs across the Buddhist materials in the corpus, though the term itself is used sparingly.
+Most contemporary teachers prefer the practical vocabulary of cessation, ease, and freedom from grasping.
+Tara Brach and Jack Kornfield's *Power of Awareness* opens the door from the Theravāda side: the cessation pointed at is the going-out of the reactive grip, encountered in vipassanā§ practice as something that begins to happen on its own when impermanence is seen clearly.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion work from the Vajrayāna§ sub-current of Mahāyāna.
+The groundlessness that appears when the ordinary scaffolding of identity gives way is treated in this stream as the texture of nirvāṇa meeting saṃsāra without preference for either.
+Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness is the most direct contemporary articulation of the Mahāyāna inversion: cessation is not somewhere else.
 Br.
 Troi Duc Niem's reflection from Plum Village is the same lineage's next monastic generation working the same ground.
-Jon Kabat-Zinn's MBSR, formally secular, points at the same condition under non-religious vocabulary; the falling-away of reactivity that long mindfulness practice produces is functionally what the early texts called the going-out of the fires.
+Jon Kabat-Zinn's MBSR, formally secular, points at the same condition under non-religious vocabulary.
+The falling-away of reactivity that long mindfulness practice produces is functionally what the early texts called the going-out of the fires.

 — end of entry —